-What is primary market and secondary market?
+Understanding the primary and secondary market in India is crucial for investors.
+In this guide, we explain what is primary market and secondary market with examples, their features, and why they matter.
 These two types of markets are central to knowing how the financial world works.
 The primary market is where new securities, for instance, stocks or bonds, are sold to investors for the first time so that companies can raise funds.
 On the other hand, the secondary market is the marketplace in which the securities are bought and sold between investors after the first sale.
 Both markets are critical to the economy, and one should be aware of their differences before investing or researching financial markets.

 What is Primary Market?